The Real Housewives of New Jersey season 8

 The eighth season of The Real Housewives of New Jersey, an American reality television series, airing on Bravo in the United States.
 The season was primarily filmed in 2017.
 The season was announced by Bravo on August 22, 2017.
 The season premiered on October 4, 2017.
 The season finale aired on January 10, 2018, and a two-part reunion special in January 2018.

 The season focuses on the lives of returning cast members Teresa Giudice, Melissa Gorga, Dolores Catania, Siggy Flicker and new cast member Margaret Josephs.
 Original cast member Danielle Staub returns to the series, appearing as a friend of the housewives.

+This season marked the final appearance of Siggy Flicker.

 Production and crew

 The Real Housewives of New Jersey was officially renewed for its eighth season on April 27, 2017.
 Amy Kohn, Luke Neslage, Rebecca Toth Diefenbach, Valerie Haselton, Lucilla D'Agostino, and Andy Cohen are recognized as the series' executive producers; it is produced and distributed by Sirens Media.